aptos-labs/aptos-core/developer-docs-site/docs/basics/basics-txns-states.md

 slug: "basics-txns-states"
 hidden: false
 ---
-The two fundamental concepts at the heart of the Diem Blockchain are
+The two fundamental concepts at the heart of the Aptos Blockchain are

-* [Transactions](#transactions): Transactions represent the exchange of data and Diem Coins between any two accounts on the Diem Blockchain.
+* [Transactions](#transactions): Transactions represent the exchange of data and Aptos Coins between any two accounts on the Aptos Blockchain.
 * [States](#ledger-state): The ledger state (state) represents the current snapshot of data on the blockchain.
 At any point in time, the blockchain has a ledger state.

-When a submitted transaction is executed, the state of the Diem Blockchain changes.
+When a submitted transaction is executed, the state of the Aptos Blockchain changes.

 ## Transactions

-When a Diem Blockchain participant submits a transaction, they are requesting the ledger state to be updated with their transaction information.
+When a Aptos Blockchain participant submits a transaction, they are requesting the ledger state to be updated with their transaction information.

 A [signed transaction](/reference/glossary#transaction) on the blockchain contains the following information: